lilyamirabatrisya/lilyamirabatrisya/OpenDay.md

 ### 2. **The 12 Agile Principles**
 - Understanding each principle's impact on real-world projects
 - How these principles foster **team collaboration** and **customer satisfaction**
-- **"Welcome changing requirements, even late in development"** - This resonated deeply
+- **"Welcome changing requirements, even late in development"**, this resonated deeply

 ### 3. **Life Lessons & Career Journey**
 - Mr. Helmee's personal journey from challenges to success